scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 all conclusions that will be shown are applicable for the multi-processing case as well.

 Figure :ref:`sdask` shows the performance results for the code above.
-By default, Dask will process a chunk in a separate thread so there will be 44 threads on the top level.
+By default, Dask processes a chunk in a separate thread, so there are 44 threads on the top level.
 Please note that by default, Dask creates a thread pool with 88 workers, but only half of them are used since there are only 44 chunks.
 Chunks are computed in parallel with 44 OpenMP workers each.